Elfi Schlegel: College career

 After graduation from high school, Schlegel wanted to continue to compete, but Canadian universities did not offer intercollegiate gymnastics competition or athletic scholarships.
 She sought and received an athletic scholarship to attend the University of Florida in Gainesville, Florida, where she was a member of coach Ernestine Weaver's Florida Gators women's gymnastics team in National Collegiate Athletic Association (NCAA) competition from 1982 to 1986.
 As a Gator gymnast, she was a four-time individual Southeastern Conference (SEC) champion–all-around (1983), twice in the balance beam (1983, 1986), and vault (1984).
 The Gators qualified for the NCAA national championship tournament all four of Schlegel's years on the team, and finished third at the 1983 NCAA tournament.
 She received six All-American honours.

 Schlegel graduated from Florida with a bachelor's degree in telecommunications production in 1986, and was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 1997.

 Broadcasting career

-She began her broadcasting career as a part-time gymnastics commentator for CTV, moved to CBC for the 1988 Summer Olympics in Seoul, Korea, and has been with NBC Sports as an Olympic broadcaster since 1992.
-The 2012 Summer Olympics was her tenth Olympics as a broadcaster.
-In 2000 and 2004, she served as analyst for both artistic and rhythmic gymnastics and trampoline reporter in Sydney and Athens.
-She has served as a reporter for curling events in the 2002, 2006, and 2010 Winter Olympics.
-She has also covered skiing and major Horse Racing events, including the Breeders Cup, for NBC Sports from 1993 to 1999.

-Elfi was a NBC's gymnastics commentator along with Tim Daggett and Al Trautwig from 1992 to 2012.
-NBC made the decision to replace Elfi after the 2012 Olympics with 2008 Olympic All Around Gold Medalist, Nastia Liukin.
-This decision was based on the fresh popularity of Liukin and the fact NBC was feeling pressure to have an All-American commentary panel.
-Elfi now sometimes covers gymnastics commentary for Canadian television with Kyle Shewfelt.
-She also frequently covered gymnastics for CBC Sports from 1989-1994.